erikaduan/advanced_r_notes/02_exercises/05_control-flow.md

 ### Handling a vector of logical values as an input

-When your input is a vector of logical values i.e. when you are systematically evaluating a conditon on elements within a vector, `ifelse()` or `case_when` can be used to handle the input.
+When your input is a vector of logical values i.e. when you would like to evaluate a series of elements within a vector, `ifelse()` or `case_when` can be used to handle the input.
 The function `ifelse()` is a vectorised function containing `test`, `yes` and `no` vectors which can be recycled to the same length.

 From R documentation on `iselse(test, yes, no)`: